 In 1998, the United Kingdom banned animal testing on cosmetics and their ingredients.

-In 2009, the European Union banned cosmetic animal testing and in 2013, it banned the sale of cosmetics that had been tested on animals (including the ingredients).
+In 2009, the European Union banned cosmetic animal testing and in 2013, it banned the sale of cosmetics that have been tested on animals (including the ingredients).

 Norway followed suit and banned cosmetic animal testing at the same time as the European Union.